 In the State of New Jersey, you cannot sue your co-employee or your employer if you are injured during the course of your employment.
 However, sometimes the circumstances of your accident give rise to what is known as a “Third-Party” claim if you are hurt as a result of the actions of another person.
-While the facts of the accident may be the same, our attorneys may look at them in different ways.
+While the facts of the accident may be the same, our team may look at them in different ways.

 Workers’ Compensation Claims